 Where does our walk start from?

-If you are not travelling by car, we work closely with two local limousine and taxi companies who can assist you to get to the start points and pick you up afterwards.
-Their details are below:
+If you are not travelling by car, we work closely with the following company who can assist you to get to the start point and pick you up afterwards.

 How many people?